solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 [Azure Service Health] notifies administrators about Azure service incidents and planned maintenance so actions can be taken to mitigate downtime.
-Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact to cloud resources, get guidance and support, and share details and updates.
+Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact on cloud resources, get guidance and support, and share details and updates.

 ## 05 / Summary

 Monitoring the performance of your environment is a vital final step after deployment.
-This section described the various tools Microsoft Azure provides to do exactly that such as Azure Monitor and Log Analytics.
+This section described how Azure Monitor and Log Analytics are essential tools to assist in monitoring your applications.

-Both the control and data plane should be considered in your monitoring activities with alerting setup to notify platform administrators and database administrators of issues before or when they start to happen.
+Both the control and data plane should be considered in your monitoring activities.
+Platform administrators and database administrators should be notified of issues before or when they start to happen.

 With cloud-based systems, being proactive is a better strategy then being reactive.